 You may notice a plastic webbing right under the bloom cover on the mums that you purchase at Gulley Greenhouse.
 This is a net that we put onto our mums while they are still young so that they are able to hold their beautiful round shape, even after the blooms get top heavy.
 Once your mum is finished blooming, simply pinch down to this net and remove it.

 When choosing to plant mums, consider these factors:

 Location: Choose a spot that gets at least six hours of sun a day.
 Plants that don't get enough sunlight will be tall and leggy and produce fewer, smaller flowers.
 If you only plan on using your mum for a burst of color on your front porch, the sun exposure doesn't matter as much.
 However, if you are going to plant it into the ground, they really do like full sun.

 Soil preparation: Garden mums thrive in well-drained soil.
 Heavy clay soil should be amended with a product such as Soil Pep.
 If the soil is too dense, add compost and prepare to a depth of 8-12 inches for best performance.
 Mums' roots are shallow, and they don't like competition.
 Plant them about 1 inch deeper than they were in the nursery pot, being careful with the roots as you spread them.

-Watering: Water newly plants thoroughly, and never let them wilt.
-After they are established, give mums about an inch of water per week.
-When bottom leaves look limp or start to turn brown, water more often.
+Watering: Water new plants thoroughly, and take care not to let them wilt.
+When bottom leaves look wilted or start to turn brown, water more often.
 Avoid soaking the foliage, which encourages disease and will cause the flowers to brown.
 If your mum gets too dry, it can lose its beautiful round shape, so be careful not to underwater.